CBD-Lab/pyvis/README.md

 ## 3- Entire Package Environment Visualization

 ### (1) Net json file
-The default whole environment module visualization file would be calledto show the relations between all inner modules with a force-directed graph when you open the link http://127.0.0.1:5006/.
+The default whole environment module visualization file would be called to show the relations between all packages with a force-directed graph when you open the link http://127.0.0.1:5006/.
+You can input or select a package name, then the package will be displayed.
+And click the LOGO[PyVIS], return to the front page.

 ### (2) Tree json file
 Click the [tree] button to show the hierarchical tree graph of the extracted tree json file.